lluis-mv/Shallow-StrainPathMethod/README.md

 Data postprocessing is done in GiD.

+### Octave compatibility with symbolic generation

 (The code is fully compatible with Octave.
 However, the symbolic generation of files is slow and probably should be changed)

-# Octave compatibility with symbolic generation
-The symbolic toolbox of octave might be installed (in Linux) with:
+The symbolic toolbox of octave might be installed (in Linux) by typping in the octave command window:

-    pkg install -forge symbolic
+> pkg install -forge symbolic

 and loaded with:

-    pkg load symbolic
+> pkg load symbolic

-It might be necessary to install sympy:
+It might be necessary to install sympy.
+In a terminal, enter the following line:

-    sudo apt-get install python-sympy
+> sudo apt-get install python-sympy